 The issue was initially found a year before it was fixed.

 Takeaway for SMBs: API breaches aren’t just targeted at your business.
 They can affect critical components of your supply chain, as well.

 SMBs must keep tabs on their own APIs, and be alert of the status of the other APIs they rely on.
-Include a regular API audit in your cybersecurity protocols, or contact us today to learn how we can work with you to do so.
+Include a regular API audit in your cybersecurity protocols.